eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Gas Station(Best Algorithm* and Implementation*)
   - [Leetcode] Find the Celebrity(Best Algorithm**).
 If the input nodes are in an array, we can often find better algorithm by putting them in the same line in the graph.
 And sometimes changing the direction of arrow helps too.
   - [Leetcode] Candy(Algorithms* and Implementation of best algorithm**).
 Clarification: if two children have equal rate, then there is no constraint on the candies they can get.
+  - [Leetcode] Task Scheduler(Best Algorithm** and Implementation**).
+This best approach can also be used to output the sequence, see the implementation in the next problem.
+  - [Leetcode] Rearrange String k Distance Apart(Algorithms** and Implementations**).
+Remember the two solutions!
 * Parentheses related problems.
   Two ways of thinking:
   1. Using a stack and iterate a string, whenever you encounter a ')', check if the top of the stack is '(', if so, pop it, otherwise push ')'.
 For any substring representing valid parenthese, if you scan from left to right, each time a ')' comes in, there must be a '(' matching it, which is always the closest unmatched '(' to it.
 Similarly case if you scan from right to left.